LearnWithLlew/MentoringNewSpeakers/MentoringNewSpeakers.md

    Distilling the most important thing is hard!
 It means getting rid of a lot of things that are genuinely important for the sole purpose of allowing one thing to shine through months later.

 ## The importance of Stories

+One of the best ways to get people to remember things months later is through the power of stories.
+This is the opposite of how most people structure their talks.
+They want to summarize what they've learned hoping that they can just share the end result.
+This would be wonderful if it worked, but it doesn't.

+Everybody has something important to share.
+Jessica Kerr says "Give a talk to you last year" There are a thousand people who are where you were last year and would appreciate the help and advice.
+This means they need to hear **your** story.
+Many of the exercises that follow are about how to figure out and tell **your** story rather than just your bullet points.

 ## Story or Summary
 ## Your Specifics
 ## Timing exericises - (1, 5, 50)